 ... have been removed!

-We could not help our community, the Earth or recognize these volunteer efforts (valued at over $115,000 in 2016) without the support of our sponsors.
-Help make Iowa's largest Earth Day event a success!
+We could not help our community, the Earth or recognize these volunteer efforts (valued at over $144,000 in 2017) without the support of our sponsors.
+The value of Earth Day volunteerism and sponsorship in 2018 was more than $215,000.
+Help make Iowa's largest Earth Day event a success again!

 Click on a level below to review the benefits of that Sponsorship level.

-Special thanks to the following organizations who were on the Trash Bash planning team:
+Special thanks to the following organizations who were on the Earth Day Trash Bash planning team:

-Cities & citizens of Des Moines, West Des Moines, Clive, Pleasant Hill, Johnston, Metro Waste Authority, Polk County Conservation, Polk Soil and Water Conservation District, West Side Chamber of Commerce, Iowa Natural Heritage Foundation, Ingersoll Business Committee, Trees Forever and Water Works .
+Cities & citizens of Des Moines, West Des Moines, Clive, Pleasant Hill, Johnston, Urbandale, Norwalk, Polk County Conservation, Polk Soil and Water Conservation District, West Side Chamber of Commerce, Iowa Natural Heritage Foundation, Ingersoll Business Committee, Greater Des Moines Botanical Garden and Des Moines Water Works.

 It is a opportunity to communicate that your company recognizes the importance of Earth Day ...